Model Generators#

 • demand – Customer demand, as an array-like.
 If distances is specified, the first element must be zero.
 If distances is not specified and the first element is zero, [locations_x[0], locations_y[0]] must be the location of the depot.
 Elements other than the first must be positive numbers.

-• number_of_vehicles – Number of available vehicles, as an integer.
+• number_of_vehicles – Number of available vehicles, as a positive integer.

 • vehicle_capacity – Maximum capacity for any vehicle.
 The total delivered demand by any vehicle on any route must not exceed this value.